Last updated on October 15th, 2023

 In India, dry fruits come in many different varieties and are freely accessible.
 Since dry fruits are high in soluble fiber, we advise eating them in their unprocessed, raw state, free of salt, spices, etc. Dry fruits are a rich source of beneficial fats for people with diabetes.
 Therefore this sugar control food should be included in a well-planned diabetes diet.

-Oats is the next sugar control food to join this list of foods that lower blood sugar instantly.
+Oats are the next sugar control food to join this list of foods that lower blood sugar instantly.
 Oats are a fiber-rich grain that can give diabetics their daily recommended intake of dietary and insoluble fiber.
-As from the USDA, 100 grams of barley provide 17 grams of fiber, while one cup, or 81 grams, of oats provides 7 grams.
+According to the USDA, 100 grams of barley provide 17.3 grams of fiber, while one cup, or 81 grams, of oats provides 7 grams.
 Oats contain beta-glucan, which has been shown to improve insulin function in addition to having other beneficial impacts on diabetes.

 Several studies and research done on the impact of oats on diabetes suggest that oats significantly reduce HbA1c levels in diabetics.
 The fiber content in oats gives a feeling of fullness, making you feel less hungry.
 The best way to include oats is during breakfast and as an evening snack.
 Replace the sugary cereals with traditional rolled oats, or make oats roti.
 You can also eat oats in a smoothie.

 Read More: Is Bottle Gourd Good For Diabetes?